harel-coffee/Concept-Recognition-as-Translation-auto/README.md

 	e.
 Concept_Norm_Files = the preprocessed span detection files adding the concept ID information for the concept normalization step by ontology with and without extensions.

 	f.
-Results_concept_norm_files = the resulting prediction files from concept normalization in the format of Open NMT.
+Results_concept_norm_files = the resulting prediction files from concept normalization in the format of OpenNMT.

 	g. concept_system_output = the final output of the full concept recognition run in the bionlp format by span detection model for all ontologies with and without extensions.